The essence of meditation is awake non-striving.

 The following suggestions will raise the hackles of meditation teachers and practitioners everywhere but activities like listening to music and (horrors!) watching TV constitute the state of awake non-striving that is characteristic of the meditative state of mind.
-That's not to say that the teenager with her ears plugged into an iPod or the house-husband glued to the tube for hours on end are experiencing anything at all close to what could be called a "high-quality" or deeply meditative state.
+That’s not to say that the teenager plugged into her airPods or the house-husband glued to the tube for hours on end are experiencing anything at all close to what could be called a “high-quality” or deeply meditative state.

 In the same way that it’s possible to eat low quality food with little or no nutritional value, it’s similarly possible to practice a very low quality form of meditation that provides little or none of the benefits of high quality meditation and that could in fact be deleterious in the long run to your mental well-being.

-TV and music are, to put it bluntly, like the McDonalds of meditation….
+Most TV and many kinds of music are, to put it bluntly, like the McDonalds of meditation….

 How about watching a sunset?
 Or sitting by a pool enjoying a glass of wine?
 Or taking a walk in a quiet forest?
 Or sitting in a cave chanting ommmmm?
 Yes, all of these could provide contexts within which a meditative state of mind can arise (well, maybe it’s better to save the wine for afterwards).
 It largely depends on what’s happening in your mind while you’re there.